treeder/flaregun-starter/README.md

 ## Routes

-This uses file based routing based on [Cloudflare Pages Functions](https://developers.cloudflare.com/pages/functions/routing/).
-But since Pages Functions are deprecated, we only use the same routing as functions, otherwise, this is all Workers focused.
+This uses file based routing from [Cloudflare Pages Functions](https://developers.cloudflare.com/pages/functions/routing/), but runs on Workers because Pages Functions are deprecated.
+We only use the same routing as functions, otherwise, this is all Workers related.

 ## Deploying to Production

 This is two steps.

 1. Run setup script to create resources.
-2. Setup auto deployment
+2. Manual deploy OR setup auto deploy

 ### Setup